Utopia-code-dot/PCB_Transformer_GPCB/README.md

 ·cap_encode_table.json: cap code table
 ·start_end_size.pkl：The number of starting point codes is stored in dictionary format
 - envs：Store the packages needed for visual flow presentation
-- out_train：Store the saved model parameters and the loss and accuracy curves of training set and test set during model training
+- out_train：Store the saved model parameters and the loss and accuracy curves of training set and test set during model training.
-  There is a trained model in "master" branch, which enables us test routing result by it.Pull "master" branch to load training checkpoint
+  There is a trained model in "master" branch, which enables us test routing result by it.Pull "master" branch to load training checkpoint.
 - model.py：Model architecture
 - train.py：Training
 - configurator.py：Configurator of train.py